moliver28/research-handbook/content/handbook/customer-success/csm/segment/cse/content/_index.md

 3. <i class="fa-solid fa-brain" style="color: #B197FC;"></i> Mastery
     - Expertise of presenters and depth of technical content.
     - Innovation and advanced insights into using GitLab effectively in complex scenarios.
-    - Conistency and continuity in advanced topic coverage over time.
+    - Consistency and continuity in advanced topic coverage over time.
     Evidence of leading-edge practices and cutting-edge use cases.
 4. <i class="fa-solid fa-box-archive" style="color: #B197FC;"></i> Archive